 Compulsory Education Law

-Children ages 6 or turning 6 that school year (Example: Birthday in November, child must register or be homeschooled by August) or older are required to have primary and lower secondary education, which lasts for 10 years.
+Begins the year a child turns 6 (e.g., birthday in November, child must register or be homeschooled by August) and requires the child to have primary and lower secondary education, which lasts for 10 years.

 Estimated Number of Homeschoolers

-Children have the right and obligation to education for 10 years and the right, but not obligated, to high school (upper secondary).
+Children have the right and obligation to education for 10 years and the right, but not the obligation, to high school (upper secondary).
 Students do not need to prove grades from the first 10 years of education in order to be accepted into high school.